aws-samples/healthlake-imaging-to-dicom-python-module/README.md

-# Amazon HealthLake Imaging DICOM Exporter module
+# AWS HealthImaging DICOM Exporter module

-This project is a multi-processed python 3.8+ module facilitating the load of DICOM datasets stored in Amazon HealthLake Imaging into the memory or exported to the file system .
+This project is a multi-processed python 3.8+ module facilitating the load of DICOM datasets stored in AWS HealthImaging into the memory or exported to the file system .

 ## Getting started